A Quietly Wild Ride: Inside Kate Moss' Fiercely Private World

 Hitting at just the right time and with just the right look—in fact, she determined what "the look" would be—the London-born daughter of a barmaid who didn't think she was photogenic and a father whose job at an airline proved instrumental to his daughter being discovered hasn't been out of the spotlight, for better or worse, since being discovered at 14.

-"I'm still working and I enjoy it, just traveling and doing the same," Moss said, her warm, slightly nasal granny voice reminiscent of David Beckham's in that you're surprised that modest cadence is coming from such an iconic figure, in a rare TV interview on Today last September.
-While her proposed next chapter held more work for her as head of her own eponymous talent agency and as an ambassador for Japanese skin care brand Decorté, it also still held a whole bunch of modeling jobs.
+"I'm still working and I enjoy it, just traveling and doing the same," Moss said, her voice reminiscent of David Beckham's in that you're surprised that modest cadence is coming from such an iconic figure, in a rare interview on Today last September.
+While her next chapter held more work for her as head of her own eponymous talent agency and as creative director and face of Japanese skin care brand Decorté, it also still holds a whole bunch of modeling jobs.

+Moreover, decades-old images of Moss keep finding new life as designers continuously revive them to sell their new stuff, perhaps as a nod to a simpler time (that wasn't actually simple at all)—or to at least what the fiercely private Moss feels was a "freer" time, before the age of social media and people started judging everyone for everything.
+Not that they didn't do that in the 1990s, but Twitter outrage was at least in the distant future.

 "I don't even know what I'm doing," Moss, still a top supermodel at the ancient fashion age of 38, told Vanity Fair in 2012.
 "It's an instinct.
 I mean, there's a certain breakdown now, after all this time.
 I can put on a dress, but still I don't know.
 Nobody tells you what to do.
 So I have to feel, without any words, what they want and where the light is, and what the makeup's doing, and how I'm going to make it work.
 It is a puzzle all the time, I think.
 That's what's good about it."